Did You Know?

-- No animals allowed on the school buses.
+- No animals allowed on school buses.

 - Students will go directly to their bus after school.
-Students will not play in the school bus zones around the parked buses.
+Students will not play in the school bus zones around parked buses.

-Schools bus transportation is a privilege, not a right.
+School bus transportation is a privilege, not a right.

 Bus schedules and routing are established annually and are subject to change if circumstance require.
 All times are also subject to change.

 School buses in School District #59 stop at all uncontrolled railway crossings.